RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 Cakewalk lets you adjust how strong the 'magnet' is when snapping.
 Not only can you adjust it, but it has a useful widget that allows you to test the feel of the current setting without needing to go back to your project and potentially mess up somethign trying it.

 Brilliant feature that's well executed.

+I would prefer that this be more accessible.
+I found myself adjusting this for varying workflows occasionally, and I would have liked it on the Control Bar as well as the preferences window.

 ## Landmark snapping